eliteweblabs/capco/scope.md

 - Tailwind
 - Flowbite
 - SupaBase
+- Railway
 - NO REACT
 - Stripe
 - All Pages to Format with App Component
+- avoid using JS to create Mark up whenever possible

 ### Environment Variables